BoxbeeStorage/SourceCodeDocs/README.md

 * Jahanzeb Khan (Creative Director)
 * Elieser Duran (Design)

+To purchase a license or to learn more, please email licensing@boxbee.com.
-For questions about the source code, please email licensing@boxbee.com
+For answers to frequently asked questions about licensing, click here.

 <h1>Overall Architecture</h1>